The Role of Pseudo-labels in Self-training Linear Classifiers on High-dimensional Gaussian Mixture Data: Analysis of RS solution

 The other assumption is the following: \begin{assumption} At $\lambda_U=0$, ST returns the same parameter with the previous step:

 Also the solution of the self-consistent equation can be series expanded in $\lambda_U$:

-This is interpreted as component-wise expansion.
-For example, $q^{(t)}=q_0^{(t)}+q_1^{(t)}\lambda_U + \dots, m^{(t)}=m_0^{(t)} + m_1^{(t)}\lambda_U + \dots$, and so on. \end{assumption} The equation \eqref{eq: no update} is expected to hold naturally when (i) moderately large $\alpha_U$, i.e., underparametrized setup, (ii) monotonically increasing nonlinear functions $\sigma_{\rm pl}=\sigma$, and (iii) moderately regular loss functions, such as the squared loss and the cross-entropy loss.
+which should be interpreted as component-wise expansion.
+For example, $q^{(t)}=q_0^{(t)}+q_1^{(t)}\lambda_U + \dots, m^{(t)}=m_0^{(t)} + m_1^{(t)}\lambda_U + \dots$, and so on. \end{assumption} The equation \eqref{eq: no update} is expected to hold naturally when the following conditions are used; (i) moderately large $\alpha_U$, i.e., underparametrized setup, (ii) monotonically increasing nonlinear functions $\sigma_{\rm pl}=\sigma$, and (iii) moderately regular loss functions, such as the squared loss and the cross-entropy loss.
 The latter equations \eqref{eq: expansion1}-\eqref{eq: expansion2} are the technical assumption.

 Under the Assumptions \ref{assumption: loss} and \ref{assumption: stability}, we first obtain the following result by analyzing the saddle point conditions except the condition \eqref{eq:rs-saddle-b} that determines the update of $\hat{B}^{(t)}$: